 In the event that rescheduling the Client’s reservation is not possible, Chamonix Homes will offer a full refund, less any credit card transfer costs and third-party charges such as by Airbnb, Booking.com, VRBO etc.

 Refunds and credits are only available when there is a restriction of movement within France due to measures brought into force by the French government to reduce the spread of Covid-19.
 They are not applicable when travel advice or restrictions put in place by any other government other than the French Government causes the Client to be unable to reach the accommodation.
 Equally, they are not applicable if the Client chooses not to come to the accommodation when the accommodation is available and there are no restrictions in place by the French government.

 Other situations not covered by this Extraordinary Refunds and Credits clause are curfews within Chamonix and a reduction or closure of the Mont Blanc Natural Resort ski lift system.

 These extraordinary terms and conditions will remain in place until further notice and apply to new bookings made beyond 31 October 2020 and existing bookings for the winter 2021 ski season of 01 Dec 2020 to 01 May 2021

 Cancellations resulting from Covid-19

-If you have a reservation with Mont Blanc Retreats in Chamonix this year, that was made before the 15 March when travel restrictions were put in place to prevent the spread of the virus, this page explains how we are handling your reservation.
+If you have a reservation with Chamonix Homes in Chamonix this year, that was made before the 15 March when travel restrictions were put in place to prevent the spread of the virus, this page explains how we are handling your reservation.

 First, all guests should have suitable travel insurance when they rent a vacation rental property.
 It is these insurance policies that now should be claimed against for any money lost through a change in your plans caused by the Covid-19 crisis.
 If you are going to claim against your travel insurance, please contact us and we will provide you with any paperwork you need from us to make your claim.